Miracles (Don Williams song)

 "Miracles" is a song written by Roger Cook, and recorded by American country music artist Don Williams.
 It was released in July 1981 as the first single from the album Especially for You.
 The song reached number 4 on the Billboard Hot Country Singles & Tracks chart.

-Critical reception
+Content

+The song is a ballad which interpolates the melody of Symphony No. 9 by Antonín Dvořák.

 A review in Record World was favorable, stating that "Deep, warm and sincere, his vocal makes this ballad a multi-format winner."